ibm-cloud-docs/secrets-manager/secret-rotate.md

 {: #auto-rotate-certificate-ui}
 {: ui}

-You can enable automatic rotation for certificates when you order them, or by editing the details of an existing certificate.
+If you prefer to schedule your certificates to be automatically renewed, you can enable automatic rotation for certificates when you order them, or by editing the details of an existing certificate.

-Automatic rotation isn't supported for certificates that are imported to the service.
-If you need to reimport a certificate, you can [rotate it manually](#manual-rotate-certificate-ui).
+Certificates that expires in less than 31 days must also be rotated manually before rotation becomes automatic in the following cycles.
 {: note}

-If you enable automatic rotation on a certificate that expires in less than 31 days, you must also manually rotate it.
-Only then can rotation take place in the following cycles automatically.
-{: important}

 1. If you're [ordering a certificate](/docs/secrets-manager?topic=secrets-manager-user-credentials#user-credentials-ui), enable the rotation options.